 The same is true for the story in a track and the trail it is part of.
 Following a trail and reading the story brings all the layers together and makes the story so much more complete.
-Along with a knowledgeable instructor, is the most helpful learning tool.
+Along with a knowledgeable instructor, learning the layers is a most helpful learning tool.

-Much progress can be made quickly and it’s a learning process one can spend a lifetime in … It combines all the other layers. (“Layers” … now there’s an illustration!)
+In reading trails much progress can be made quickly and it’s a learning process one can spend a lifetime in … It combines all the other layers, including sign. (“Layers” … could that even be illustrated?)

 And since every trail is different, how many trails does one have to read before they’ve seen every possible layer, or all the possible body movements reflected on a track?
 Yeah, greater ‘time required to learn’ … And if the student has already chosen to spend big chunks of their lives at work or parenting, or in some other day-consuming way?
 Should they give up on tracking … or work … or parenting?

 ————— ————— ————— ————— ————— ————— ————— ————— ————— —————

 Concept Illustrated: The Human Trail

-The Goal: Build an initial scene where some kind of trail is created.
-To create this human trail rigid body physics were used to control the interaction between feet, sand objects, and gravity.
+The Idea: Build a first attempt at a scene where a human trail is created, and use rigid body physics to control the interaction between feet, sand objects, and gravity.

 Yes, the example is limited (by the processing power of the author’s PC) and the animation needs help, and that’s ok for now since this page concerns what to illustrate as much as it is about eventually, developing full and complete illustrations.